GetDutchie/brick/README.md

 ### Associations

-Params are forwarded to the provider which chooses to accept or reject specific keys.
+`providerArgs` are forwarded to the provider which chooses to accept or reject specific keys.
 For example, Rest accepts the `headers` key to control request headers.
-SQLite supports operators like `groupBy`, `orderBy`, `offset`, and others in its params.
+SQLite supports operators like `groupBy`, `orderBy`, `offset`, and others in its `providerArgs`.

 When querying associations, use a nested `Where`, again searching by field name on the association.
 For example: